marcelineackerman/stock-analysis/README.md

     Next i
 ```
+And finally, it increased the ticker index and returned to the beginning of the single loop, allowing the whole macro to run in only one loop.

 This allowed the macro to run ***88% faster*** for the 2018 dataset and ***86% faster*** for the 2017 dataset.